Let’s have regular reviews, shall we?

 It’s an excellent tool for building trust and transparency, and is part of industry best practice.
 So far so good.

 But now, let’s talk about another type of review that is also exceptionally important, but sadly doesn’t happen with the same regularity or precision.
 I’m talking about an adviser’s work being reviewed regularly by team leaders and technical managers.
 This too should be an industry-wide standard, for a number of reasons.

-First, managerial or supervisorial reviews are the norm in other knowledge and analysis-based industries.
+First, managerial reviews are the norm in other knowledge and analysis-based industries.
 They’re also a very regular part of the financial world – such as in asset management and private equity, for instance.
 Second, reviews create a system of accountability – where there is oversight that confirms that what advisers are recommending fit client goals.
 Reviews are also an excellent way of ensuring that individual advisers are following a company-wide ethos of transparency and ethical behaviour, and there are no vested interests at play.

 Third, reviews like this help cure implicit biases – which we all have.
 We might prefer a particular sort of product or investment, and may tend towards recommending it even when the fit isn’t one hundred percent right.
 A fresh pair of eyes cures these biases.
 Fourth, clients can rest assured that their hard-earned savings are being subject to not one but two or even three layers of analysis, governance and oversight.
 And finally, reviews are a learning opportunity.
 They create a culture of communication where ideas, best practice and new innovations are exchanged between professionals.

 So why is this not the norm already?
 Where reviews feed into an overall strategy of supporting our team members while ensuring excellence and transparency in all we do.
 When it comes to the industry-wide picture, it’s not that professionals don’t want reviews, but that they sometimes fall through the cracks as people become preoccupied with other things.